 Daily Stressors

-They may also refer to more unexpected small occurrences such as arguments with children, unexpected work deadlines, and malfunctioning computers that disrupt daily life.
-Daily stressors are often assessed via self-reports of specific events over multiple days.
+Daily Stressors are defined as routine challenges of day-to-day living, such as the everyday tasks of work, caring for other people, and commuting between work and home.
+They may also refer to more unexpected small occurrences such as arguments with one’s children, unexpected work deadlines, and malfunctioning computers that disrupt daily life.
+Daily stressors are often assessed via self-reports over multiple days.
 These events represent tangible, albeit minor interruptions that may have a more proximal effect on well-being than major life events such as job loss and divorce.

 In terms of their physiological and psychological effects, reports of major life events may be associated with prolonged arousal whereas reports of daily stressors may be associated with spikes in arousal or psychological distress that day.
 In addition, minor daily stressors exert their influence not only by having separate and immediate direct effects on emotional and physical functioning, but also by piling up over a series of days to create persistent irritations, frustrations, and overloads that may result in more serious stress reactions.